PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Prompt Not Contain
+## Wait For Prompt Not Match

-Waits for the message of a JavaScript question prompt dialog not contain the given value.
+Waits for the message of a JavaScript question prompt dialog not match the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForPromptNotContain(text)
+waitForPromptNotMatch(text)
 `

 ### Parameters